soundpress/RulesOfNYC/docs/c43/index.rst

    (1) All definitions contained in Executive Order 91, other than the definitions of "agency" and "lead agencies", shall apply to these rules.

-   (2) "Action" as defined in § 6-02 of Executive Order 91 includes all contemporaneous or subsequent actions that are included in a review pursuant to City Environmental Quality Review.
+   (2) "Action" as defined in 43 RCNY § 6-02, includes all contemporaneous or subsequent actions that are included in a review pursuant to City Environmental Quality Review.

    (3) The following additional definitions shall apply to these rules unless otherwise noted: